Sugar Coating|Stages of Sugar Coating

 • After uniform distribution heat is applied to evaporate the water.

-• This process is repeated until desired weight or thickness of the tablet is achieved.
+• This process is repeated until the desired weight or thickness of the tablet is achieved.

 Suspension Method

-• In suspension method liquid sub coating solution is used in form of suspension.
+• In the suspension method liquid sub-coating solution is used in the form of suspension.

 • The suspension may contain